datakind/permanent-colandr-back/docs/app-management.md

 $ python3 manage.py <command> --help
 ```

 For all commands, you can specify the particular app configuration to act upon.
 This is particularly important if different configs are associated with different databases!
+This command line option will override the value given by the environment variable 'COLANDR_FLASK_CONFIG' or, lacking that, just 'default'.

 Running the `help` command above also shows the available configurations; if desired, specify the config name _before_ the command name, like so:

 ```
 $ python3 manage.py --config=<config_name> <command>